bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/TheWindowsVersionOfBareos.rst

 VMPs and VSS Snapshots
 ^^^^^^^^^^^^^^^^^^^^^^

-As Virtual Mount Points mounts another Volume into the current filesystem, it is desired that if the content of the VMP will be backed up during the backup (:strong:`onefs = no`), we also want to have this volume snapshotted via VSS.
+As Virtual Mount Points mounts another Volume into the current filesystem, it is desired that if the content of the VMP will be backed up during the backup (``onefs = no``), we also want to have this volume snapshotted via VSS.

 To achieve this, we now automatically check every volume added to the VSS snapshotset if it contains VMPs, and add the volumes mounted by those VMPs to the vss snapshotset recursively.